nadeaujonny/nadeaujonny.github.io/projects/sql-ecommerce-analysis/index.md

 - Align marketing spend with seasonal ROI.
 Concentrate advertising budgets in months with historically higher conversion and profitability to maximize return on marketing investment.
 - Incorporate seasonality into financial forecasting.
 Budgeting, staffing, and procurement plans should explicitly account for cyclical demand patterns to avoid over- or under-resourcing.
 - Monitor seasonal return rates as a profitability safeguard.
 Tracking return rates alongside revenue ensures that peak sales periods do not mask rising hidden costs from excessive returns.

+---

+## Conclusion

+This analysis evaluated the company’s performance across multiple dimensions, including revenue growth, profitability, product efficiency, brand contribution, customer returns, and time-based trends.

+The results show that while overall revenue and profit have grown steadily over time, profitability is concentrated among a subset of products and brands, and high-margin items do not always align with top-selling products.
+Return behavior represents a meaningful operational risk, with certain products exhibiting disproportionately high return rates that materially reduce realized profit.
+Seasonal patterns further highlight predictable peaks in demand and return volume, particularly in late-year months.

+Together, these findings emphasize that sustainable growth depends not only on increasing sales volume, but also on optimizing product mix, managing return risk, and maintaining healthy margins.
+By incorporating profitability, efficiency, and operational metrics alongside revenue, this analysis demonstrates how SQL-driven analytics can support more informed pricing, inventory planning, merchandising, and customer experience decisions.

+This project illustrates how structured SQL analysis can transform raw transactional data into actionable business insights that support both short-term optimization and long-term strategic planning.